folio-org/okapi/doc/guide.md

 starts to make sense when there is so much traffic that the proxying alone will keep a node fully occupied.

+### Securing Okapi

+In the examples above, we just fired commands to Okapi, and it happily deployed and enabled modules for us, without any kind of checking.
+In a production system this is not acceptable.
+Okapi is designed to be easy to secure.
+Actually, there are several little hacks in place to make it possible to use Okapi without the checks, for example the fact that Okapi defaults to the `okapi.supertenant` if none is specified, and that this tenant has the internal module enabled by default.

+In principle, securing Okapi itself is done the same way as securing access to any module: Install a auth check filter for the `okapi.supertenant`, and that one will not let people in without them having authenticated themselves.
+The auth sample module is a bit simplistic for this, in real life we would like a system that can handle different permissions for different users, etc.

+The exact details about securing Okapi will depend on the nature of the auth modules used.
+In any case, we have to be careful not to lock ourself out before we have everything set up so that we can get in again.
+Something along the line of the following:

+ * When Okapi starts up, it creates the internal module, the supertenant, and enables the module for the tenant.
+All operations are possible, without any checks.
+ * The admin installs and deploys the necessary auth modules
+ * The admin enables the storage ends of the auth module(s).
+ * The admin posts suitable credentials and permissions into the auth module(s).
+ * The admin enables the auth-check filter.
+Now nothing is allowed.
+ * The admin logs in with the previously loaded credentials, and gets a token.
+ * This token gives the admin right to do further operations in Okapi

+Note that it is possible to enable the internal module for other tenants too, if that should be required.
+Normally that should not be the case.

+The ModuleDescriptor will have to define suitable permissions for fine-grained access control to its functions.
+These have not yet been designed.

 ## Reference

 ### Okapi program